• Speedy delivery

 You can also choose some stronger magnets, but it is not necessary at all.
 We recommend you use stronger magnets only if your knives weigh more than 500 grams (1.102 lbs.) per piece.
 Remember: A stronger magnet will make it more difficult to take the knives off the wall, and it will cause a bigger “hit” on the magnet when placing the knife back onto the wall.
 These “hits” can result in scratches on the knife blade and faster demagnetization of the magnet.
 Fortunately, we have a solution if your magnet becomes dull.
 To re-magnetize the dull magnet simply pass another neodymium magnet over the dull magnet a few times.
 This will cause the poles to align again and help revitalize your dull magnet.

-TIP: The metal pot magnets are slightly rounded on the edges so they will not scratch the knives, unless you are very careless and run the knives over the pots and/or the pots are broken/scratched.
+Tip: The metal pot magnets are slightly rounded on the edges so they will not scratch the knives, unless you are very careless and run the knives over the pots and/or the pots are broken/scratched.

 We do not recommend using magnets that have a strength capability of over 8 kg.
 (17.637 lbs.) in direct pull with direct contact, because the blades will get too much resistance from the magnets.
 Equally important, if the knives weigh well below 800 grams (1.764 lbs.), the weight of a standard chef’s knife, then we recommend a magnet with a maximum capacity of 5 kg.
 (11.023 lbs.) in strength.
 Rule of thumb: 3-4 kg.
 (6.614 lbs. - 8.818 lbs.) feels the same way as when you open a refrigerator.